IndieOutreach/scrape-twitch-v2.0/README.md

 Flags:
  - `-g` or `--games`: uses the IGDB API to compile all games from IGDB into '/data/games.csv'
  - `-s` or `--streamers`: use the Twitch API to scrape all livestreams on Twitch, search for streamer profiles, and use that to build '/data/streamers.csv'
+ - `-v [N]` or `--videos [N]`: uses the Twitch API to scrape all videos for N streamers who currently do not have video data on record.
+Omitting N will execute this command on all applicable streamers.
+ - `-f`: uses the TwitchAPI to scrape follower counts for all streamers in the /data/streamers.csv file

 #### tests.py
 Testing script that checks functionality in scraper.py